Skip to content

 Combine with the Go SDK

-The CLI is great for ad-hoc queries; reach for the Go SDK when you need logic, bulk ops, or integration into a program.
+The CLI is great for ad-hoc queries; reach for the Go SDK when you need logic, custom pipelines, or integration into a program.
 The Quick Start shows the same GetPackage call in Go.

 ← Back: Commands · Up: CLI